 The table below shows the total amount of funding provided to districts and charter schools and the expenditures made from those categorical funds.
 The expenditures do not include any PD funding districts and charters transferred to other categorical funds.
 The table also calculates the PD funding and expenditures as a per-student amount.
 These data show that, since 2013, collectively districts continue to spend more money than they received in PD funding.
 They were able to spend more money than they received in PD funding.
 They were able to spend more money than they received in PD funding.
 They more able to spend more money than they received in PD funding.
-They are categorical funds.
-Since PD funds are considered categorical funds, they can be transferred to and from other categorical funds (NSL, ELL, and ALE funds) as needed.
+They may able to spend more money than they received in PD funding.
+They are considered categorical funds, they can be transferred to and from other categorical funds (NSL, ELL, and ALE funds) as needed.
 Since 2014, the amount transferred from other categorical funds to PD has nearly doubled and the amount transferred from PD to other categorical funds has been nearly cut in half.